PaulTran47/econ-grad-app-deadlines/index.md

 ## Who are you?

-I'm a 4th-year economics PhD student at [UT Austin](https://liberalarts.utexas.edu/economics/gradstudents/plt377) studying applications of text analysis in macroeconomics.
-I'm also a USAPL powerlifter (515kg total club ٩( ᐛ )و).
-If you want to find out more about me, visit my [personal website](https://paulletran.com).
+I'm an economics PhD candidate at [UT Austin](https://liberalarts.utexas.edu/economics/gradstudents/plt377) studying applications of text analysis and natural language processing in macroeconomics, particularly in central bank communication and expectations formation.
+I'm also a USAPL powerlifter (519kg total club ٩( ᐛ )و).
+If you want to find out more about me and my research, please visit my [personal website](https://paulletran.com).
+You can also find my research on [my SSRN profile](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=7065188), [my GitHub profile](https://github.com/PaulTran47), and my ORCID (0009-0000-8559-7915).

 ## Why did you make this website?